awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

 ### Running SQL statements with parameters when calling the Amazon Redshift Data API<a name="data-api-calling-considerations-parameters"></a>

-You can control the SQL text submitted to the database engine by calling the Data API operation using parameters for parts of he SQL statement\.
+You can control the SQL text submitted to the database engine by calling the Data API operation using parameters for parts of the SQL statement\.
 Named parameters provide a flexible way to pass in parameters without hardcoding them in the SQL text\.
 They help you reuse SQL text and avoid SQL injection problems\.

-The following example shows the named parameters of a `parameters` field of an `execute statement` operation\.
+The following example shows the named parameters of a `parameters` field of an `execute statement` AWS CLI command\.

 ```
 --parameters "[{\"name\": \"id\", \"value\": \"1\"},{\"name\": \"address\", \"value\": \"Seattle\"}]"